bmustiata/version-manager-py/README.rst

     }

-For each matcher that is added, if there is no match count specified, it's assumed that it will only match once in the file.
+For each matcher that is added, if there is no match count specified, it’s assumed that it will only match once in the file.

 Of course, constraints can be applied for both the full set of matchers: